hegdepavankumar/how-to-write-a-good-readme-file/README.md

 This will be useful if you are developing an open-source project that you will need other developers to contribute to.
 You will want to add guidelines to let them know how they can contribute to your project.

-Also it is important to make sure that the licence you choose for an open-source projects is correct to avoid future conflicts.
+Also, it is important to make sure that the license you choose for an open-source project is correct to avoid future conflicts.
 And adding contribution guidelines will play a big role.

 Some of the most common guidelines include the Contributor Covenant and the Contributing Guide.
 These docs will give you the help you need when setting rules for your project.